If you like the newsletter, please feel free to forward it to anyone you think might find it helpful.

 “Over the last couple of months, I have repeatedly discussed the deterioration of market breadth, momentum and the fundamental backdrop of the markets.

 Read the following posts to catch up:

-Along with these warnings, I have continually suggested a health regimen of portfolio rebalancing, profit taking and risk controls in this weekly missive: To wit:
+Along with these warnings, I have continually suggested a health regimen of portfolio rebalancing, profit taking and risk controls in this weekly missive:

 - Trim back winning positions to original portfolio weights: Investment Rule: Let Winners Run

 - Sell positions that simply are not working (if the position was not working in a rising market, it likely won’t in a declining market.)
 Investment Rule: Cut Losers Short

 - Hold the cash raised from these activities until the next buying opportunity occurs.
 Investment Rule: Buy Low

 As I have discussed many times in the past, the trend of the market is still positive and there is no reason to become extremely defensive as of yet.
 However, this does not mean to become complacent in your portfolio management practices either.”